Advertising financial products and services: obligations and ASIC’s expectations

 - ASIC will act where we see misleading claims and predatory behaviour.

-ASIC’s newly established cross-team advertising working group is focused on two areas:
+ASIC’s cross-team advertising working group is focused on two areas:

 - Looking for advertisements that are misleading or deceptive